Once upon a bit, back in the nineties,

 In the wake of the Nixon Shock, the dollar devalued as it became clear the US had truly printed more dollars than it could back with gold.
 To counter the dollar’s waning power and influence, the US Secretary of State, Henry Kissinger, brokered a deal in 1974 with Saudi Arabia, the world’s largest producer of oil, to influence OPEC to sell oil only in US dollars.
 This meant every country in the world now needed dollars to finance the purchasing of black gold.
 The world went from a fairer monetary system pegged to (but, from the US perspective, weighed down by) gold to one fuelled by oil.
 This was the birth of the Petrodollar.

 Humanity’s need/addiction to black gold meant the new petrodollar system created a huge demand for dollars, which not only further hooked the world to the dollar as the global reserve currency but rocketed the dollar into the stratosphere in terms of power and control.
 Since then, the US has defended what it perceives as attacks on their power and control.
 Iraq 2003?
 The reality is the US went to war with Iraq not because of WMDs (weapons of mass destruction) but because in 2000, Saddam Hussein switched sales of Iraqi oil from dollars to euros.
 One theory is his decision was a political statement against American Imperialism and weaponisation of the dollar (through the use of sanctions), as the move was expected to cost Iraq millions in lost revenue.
 However, in late 2001, the dollar depreciated 17% against the euro, and the decision proved extremely profitable for Iraq.
 However, following Saddam’s defeat, sales of oil were converted back to dollars, despite the fact it wasn’t in the best financial interests of the Iraqi people.
-And the story spun by the Allies (voiced by liars, George W. Bush and Tony Blair) that they were there to liberate, not conquer.
+Especially as the story spun by the Allies (voiced by liars, George W. Bush and Tony Blair) was that they were there to liberate, not conquer.

 As uncomfortable as it might be to some readers, the more likely reason terrorists target Western nations has little to do with defeating enemies of Islam but rather a reaction to the monumental abuse of power, particularly by the US, in effectively stealing a country’s most valuable resource and, thus, robbing its people of prosperity and causing them to fight over scraps to survive.
 Desperate people…